beaverbuilder/documentation/beaver-builder/settings/maintenance.md

 Schedule times use your site's timezone, set under **Settings > General** in WordPress.
 The current timezone is displayed below the **End** field.

 :::

+## How maintenance mode is served

+When maintenance mode is active and the visitor does not have a bypass role, Beaver Builder intercepts the front-end request before the theme renders.
+The selected layout post is loaded into the main query, then the active theme's `page.php` (or `index.php` as a fallback) renders the layout in place.

+If **Protect search rankings** is on, the response is sent with HTTP status `503 Service Unavailable` and a `Retry-After` header.
+Search engines treat this as a temporary outage and preserve the site's existing index entries.

+The WordPress admin is never affected by maintenance mode.
+Logged-in users can always access `/wp-admin/` regardless of the maintenance settings.